dfin-ai/simpleso-payment-gateway/README.md

 **Contributors:** SimpleSo
 **Tags:** woocommerce, payment gateway, fiat, SimpleSo
 **Requires at least:** 6.2
-**Tested up to:** 6.2
+**Tested up to:** 6.7
 **Stable tag:** 1.0.8
 **License:** GPLv3 or later
 **License URI:** [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.html)

 ## Support

-For any issues or enhancement requests with this plugin, please contact the DFin support team.
+For any issues or enhancement requests with this plugin, please contact the SimpleSo support team.
 Ensure you provide your plugin, WooCommerce, and WordPress version where applicable to expedite troubleshooting.

 ## Getting Started

-1. Obtain your API keys from your DFin dashboard in your Developer Settings - API Keys.
+1. Obtain your API keys from your SimpleSo dashboard in your Developer Settings - API Keys.
 2. Follow the plugin installation instructions below.
 3. You are ready to take payments in your WooCommerce store!